CraftRigs

 Numbers are abstractions.
 Here's what these speeds mean in practice:

-• 8 tok/s (70B on 5070 with CPU offload): You ask a question, you make a cup of coffee.
+• ~5–8 tok/s (70B on 5070 with heavy CPU offload): You ask a question, you make a cup of coffee.
 Come back and read it.
-Not usable for iteration.
+Workable for occasional queries, not iteration.

-If you're coding or doing research, the RTX 5070 delivers responsive speed for 13B and 27B.
+If you're coding or doing research, the RTX 5070 delivers responsive speed for 8B–14B.
 For 70B, it's a fallback, not a primary tool.

 FAQ